mooreds/docs-1/references/authentication.md

 ### **Auth via query parameters**

-For data connectors that implement authentication with query parameters, such as Zoom, only the query parameter value (typically a secret distributed by the external API site) must be provided when adding the connector to an application.
+For data connections that implement authentication with query parameters, such as Zoom, only the query parameter value (typically a secret distributed by the external API site) must be provided when adding the connection to an application.

 Example: [Zoom](https://zoom.github.io/api/#authentication)